IsarNejad/IsarNejad.github.io/_pages/research.md

 <a id="Det-Count-Stereo"></a>

 {: .gray}
-### Detecting and Countering Abusive Language on Social Media:
+### Detecting and Countering Toxic Language on Social Media:

+- Georgina Curto, Svetlana Kiritchenko, Kathleen C. Fraser, and Isar Nejadgholi.
+(2024).
+The Crime of Being Poor: Associations between Crime and Poverty on Social Media in Eight Countries.
+In Proceedings of the Sixth Workshop on Natural Language Processing and Computational Social Science (NLP+ CSS 2024),[[pdf](https://aclanthology.org/2024.nlpcss-1.3.pdf)].
 - Svetlana Kiritchenko, Georgina Curto, Isar Nejadgholi, and Kathleen C. Fraser.
 (2023) Aporophobia: An Overlooked Type of Toxic Language Targeting the Poor.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [[pdf](https://www.svkir.com/papers/Kiritchenko-et-al-aporophobia-WOAH-2023.pdf)]
 - Isar Nejadgholi, Svetlana Kiritchenko, Kathleen C. Fraser, and Esma Balkir.
 (2023) Concept-Based Explanations to Test for False Causal Relationships Learned by Abusive Language Classifiers.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [[pdf](https://arxiv.org/pdf/2307.01900.pdf)] [[code](https://github.com/IsarNejad/Global-Sufficiency)]
 - Isar Nejadgholi, Esma Balkir, Kathleen C. Fraser, and Svetlana Kiritchenko.
 (2022) Towards Procedural Fairness: Uncovering Biases in How a Toxic Language Classifier Uses Sentiment Information.
 In Proceedings of the Workshop on Analyzing and Interpreting Neural Networks for NLP (BlackboxNLP), Abu Dhabi, United Arab Emirates, Dec.
 2022. [[pdf](https://arxiv.org/pdf/2210.10689.pdf)] [[code](https://github.com/IsarNejad/Procedural-Fairness-Sentiment)]